Fiona Twycross, Baroness Twycross: As a government minister

+She is also responsible for the department's business in the Lords.

+As a London Assembly member

-Twycross has led a number of campaigns since being elected to the assembly, notably leading a London Assembly investigation into the rise in food poverty in London which called for London to be a Zero Hunger City.
-Boris Johnson subsequently adopted the goal as part of his 2020 vision, making London one of just two cities worldwide to sign up to the United Nations' Zero Hunger Challenge.
+Twycross led a number of campaigns while a member of the London Assembly, notably leading an investigation into the rise in food poverty in London which called for London to be a Zero Hunger City.
+Boris Johnson subsequently adopted the goal as part of his 2020 vision, making London one of two cities worldwide to sign up to the United Nations' Zero Hunger Challenge.

-Twycross has led the Labour 999SOS campaign, fighting cuts to emergency services since its launch in October 2012.

-In her former role as the London Assembly Labour Group's Economy spokesperson, Twycross challenged former Mayor of London Boris Johnson over low pay and poverty in London and over the use of zero hours contracts at City Hall.
+Twycross led the Labour 999SOS campaign against cuts to emergency services, from its launch in October 2012.
+In her role as the London Assembly Labour Group's Economy spokesperson, Twycross challenged the Mayor of London Boris Johnson over low pay and poverty in London and over the use of zero-hour contracts at City Hall.

-In September 2013, Twycross co-founded the Labour Campaign for Universal Free School Meals with the GMB Union and Richard Watts, Leader of Islington Council.
+In September 2013, Twycross co-founded the Labour Campaign for Universal Free School Meals with the GMB Union and Richard Watts, leader of Islington Council.

 In November 2018, London joined the 100 Resilient Cities project and Twycross was appointed to the role of City Hall's Chief Resilience Officer by Sadiq Khan.